jakegoldman/final_project_2/README.md

 3. Scroll/mousewheel to zoom in and out
 4. The first slider on the top left adjusts the repel force (will push nodes farther apart).
 5. The second slider adjusts the spring force (will pull nodes closer together).
-6. Use the first textbox to search for a specific protein.
+6. Use the first textbox to search for a specific protein within the cluster.
 7. If you want to reset the zoom and forces press the 'r' key.
 8. If you want to pause all movement, press spacebar
 9. If you want to quit the program, press 'q'.
 10. If you want to examine a different cluster, use the textbox and pick a different number.
 Cluster 1 is the largest one (76 proteins) and cluster 1320 is the smallest (3 proteins).
-11. If you want to view a different cluster, use the second textbox